githubriyaz1/ai-image-generator/README.md

 ## 🙏 Acknowledgements

-This project was built based on the excellent MERN stack tutorial by **Adrian Hajdin**.
+This project was built based on the excellent MERN stack by **MOHAMED RIYAZ** from fxec.
 This version has been adapted to use the free and powerful Hugging Face Inference API for image generation.